Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 What effects does one need to adjust for when aiming bank and kick shots?

 First, "VEPS GEMS - Part V: Banks and Kicks" (BD, May, 2010) and the video below illustrate, describe, and demonstrate basic terminology for bank and kick shots:

 The basic mirror (angle in equals angle out) systems provide a point of reference only.
-Your aim with a given shot depends on many effects.
+Your aim with a given shot depends on many effects, the most important of which are summarized in the bank speed/cut/spin effects handout.
 The effects that require aim adjustment include:

 If one doesn't understand all of these effects, or have great intuition built up from years and years of experience (i.e., lots of mistakes and successes), the mirror systems are not very useful.
-Here's an excerpt from Disc IV of the Video Encyclopedia of Pool Practice (VEPP) that shows you how to develop a feel for some of the effects during practice:
+Here's an excerpt from Vol. IV of the Video Encyclopedia of Pool Practice (VEPP) that shows you how to develop a feel for some of the effects during practice:

-For kick shots with small approach angles (i.e., almost straight into the rail), it sometimes helps to know how topspin and bottom-spin change off the rebound.
+For kick shots with steep approach angles (i.e., almost straight into the rail), it sometimes helps to know how topspin and bottom-spin change off the rebound.
 For more information and examples, see: